 Depending on your tech-savviness and exact needs, one of these plugins may suit you more than the others.
 I’ll try to break down a few different scenarios and which migration plugin you should pick for each.

 If you’re confident enough to upload two files via FTP, then my overall top recommendation is Duplicator.
-Duplicator is what I personally use to migrate all of my sites.
+Duplicator is the WordPress migration plugin I personally use to migrate all of my sites.

-If you’re more concerned with migrating just your database between production and development environments, then WP Migrate DB Pro is perfect for you.
+If you’re more concerned with migrating just your database between production and development environments, then WP Migrate DB Pro is the perfect migration plugin for you.

 If you don’t feel confident using FTP, then VaultPress or WP Clone will let you migrate without needing an FTP program.
 Just remember that VaultPress is a small monthly subscription and the caveat that 10-20% of WP Clone migrations end up failing.

 If you need to migrate parts of a Multisite install to single site installs (or vice versa), then you should definitely give Super Backup & Clone a look.